ZiwenZhuang/NN_Learning/README.md

 * pytorch (have to be installed manully)
 * matplotlib (show the learning loss)
 * COCO api (You have to install this manully.
 On windows you can refer to [this](https://github.com/philferriere/cocoapi))
 BTW: I run these codes on windows.
-But don't forget to setup the data path in the config.py file.
+But don't forget to setup the data path in the config.py file and run them through the main.py file.